nelsonfigueroa/nelson.cloud/content/posts/2024-11-27-css-prefers-reduced-motion-media-query.md

 +++
-title = "The prefers-reduced-motion CSS Media Query" summary = "Apply CSS styles when a user enables reduced motion on their device." date = "2024-11-27" categories = ["CSS"] keywords = ["CSS media query", "prefers-reduced-motion", "CSS accessibility", "motion sensitivity", "CSS animations", "reduced motion", "accessibility", "CSS tutorial", "responsive design"]
+title = "The prefers-reduced-motion CSS Media Query" summary = "Apply CSS styles conditionally when a user enables reduced motion on their device." date = "2024-11-27" categories = ["CSS"] keywords = ["prefers-reduced-motion", "CSS accessibility reduced motion", "css accessibility best practices", "user motion preferences CSS", "css a11y reduce motion"]
 +++

 I recently learned about the `prefers-reduced-motion` [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
 In a nutshell, if a user enables reduced motion on their device/browser, the CSS styles within this media query will be applied.